Declarative programming: Subparadigms

 Declarative programming is an umbrella term that includes a number of better-known programming paradigms.

+Functional Programming

+In a pure functional language, such as Haskell, all functions are without side effects, and state changes are only represented as functions that transform the state, which is explicitly represented as a first-class object in the program.
+Although pure functional languages are non-imperative, they often provide a facility for describing the effect of a function as a series of steps.

 Constraint programming

 Constraint programming states relations between variables in the form of constraints that specify the properties of the target solution.
 The set of constraints is solved by giving a value to each variable so that the solution is consistent with the maximum number of constraints.
 Constraint programming often complements other paradigms: functional, logical, or even imperative programming.

-Domain-specific languages

-Well-known examples of declarative domain-specific languages (DSLs) include the yacc parser generator input language, QML, the Make build specification language, Puppet's configuration management language, regular expressions, Datalog, answer set programming and a subset of SQL (SELECT queries, for example).
-DSLs have the advantage of being useful while not necessarily needing to be Turing-complete, which makes it easier for a language to be purely declarative.

-Many markup languages such as HTML, MXML, XAML, XSLT or other user-interface markup languages are often declarative.
-HTML, for example, only describes what should appear on a webpage - it specifies neither control flow for rendering a page nor the page's possible interactions with a user.

-As of 2013, some software systems combine traditional user-interface markup languages (such as HTML) with declarative markup that defines what (but not how) the back-end server systems should do to support the declared interface.
-Such systems, typically using a domain-specific XML namespace, may include abstractions of SQL database syntax or parameterized calls to web services using representational state transfer (REST) and SOAP.

-Functional programming

-Functional programming languages such as Haskell, Scheme, and ML evaluate expressions via function application.
-Unlike the related but more imperative paradigm of procedural programming, functional programming places little emphasis on explicit sequencing.
-Instead, computations are characterised by various kinds of recursive higher-order function application and composition, and as such can be regarded simply as a set of mappings between domains and codomains.
-Many functional languages, including most of those in the ML and Lisp families, are not purely functional, and thus allow introducing stateful effects in programs.

 Hybrid languages

 Makefiles, for example, specify dependencies in a declarative fashion, but include an imperative list of actions to take as well.
 Similarly, yacc specifies a context free grammar declaratively, but includes code snippets from a host language, which is usually imperative (such as C).